Wednesday, May 6, 2026

 Tips to Stay Hydrated Without Using a Straw

-Hydration assists in speed healing, the formation of saliva, prevents infection, and reduces pain.
+Hydration assists in faster healing, reduces infection risk, and supports recovery.
+You can also learn how to speed up wisdom teeth recovery for better healing outcomes.
 One of the most important aftercare instructions for a patient who has had an extraction is to avoid using a straw for at least one week.

 This is because the suction action involved in using a straw can dislodge the protective blood clot that forms at the extraction site, leading to a painful condition known as dry socket.